See also text editors, LaTeX , citation management, scientific computation workflow, plain text blogging, academic writing workflow.

 The scripting API includes Haskell, and an embedded lua interpreter, SDKs for other languages, and a free massage voucher probably.
 The intermediate representation can be serialised to JSON so you can use any language that handles JSON, if you are especially passionate about some other language, e.g. python.

-Pandoc’s reStructuredText reader is not great for converting to markdown.
+Pandoc’s reStructuredText reader exists but is not great.
 One option is to go via HTML, e.g.

 $ rst2html.py --math-output=MathJax document.rst | pandoc -f html -t $ markdown -

 Or, this will mangle your links and headings: